hsloot/integratecpp/.github/pull_request_template.md

 - [ ] Documentation of new features is included.
 - [ ] Changes are summarized in the [NEWS.md](/hsloot/integratecpp/NEWS.md) if
       appropriate.
-- [ ] All commits are complient with the rules and licensing governing as described in the [developer certificate of origin](https://developercertificate.org).
+- [ ] All commits are compliant with the rules and licensing governing as described in the [developer certificate of origin](https://developercertificate.org).

 ---